Event code of conduct

 - Refraining from demeaning, discriminatory, or harassing behavior and speech;

-- Reporting perceived unacceptable behaviors directed at yourself or others;
+- Reporting suspected unacceptable behaviors (as outlined below) directed at yourself or others;

 - Complying with all applicable laws and regulations.